-Now, we typically don’t advise clients to focus only on return when they first venture into Amazon sales.
+Now, I typically don’t advise clients to focus only on return when they first venture into Amazon sales.
 It’s often unrealistic to see big numbers right away, especially in crowded markets.
 Yet, sellers can get so stuck in the numbers game that they neglect to see other critical details.

 His product was no worse than others in the market.
 It was priced similarly to competition.
 With a level playing field, his investment in a campaign seemed like a logical move.
 But his results suffered because attention to detail is critical to determining how level the playing field really is.

-As we spoke to him, we continued to dig, scouring Amazon to assess his competitive advantages and weaknesses.
+As I spoke to him, I continued to dig, scouring Amazon to assess his competitive advantages and weaknesses.
 For example:

 His product had only 4 reviews, while similar competitors had 100 or more.

 He felt like his 30-day guarantee was a strong selling point yet many competitors also had a guarantee.

 I speculated as to whether his ads (and the money spent) had in fact generated awareness, only to have his prospects choose a competitor instead! .

-Looking at the big picture, we could see that the page needed some improvements beyond just running a PPC campaign.
+Looking at the big picture, I could see that the page needed some improvements beyond just running a PPC campaign.
 His expectations just weren’t realistic; even being detailed and very focused on the campaign, he’d lost the vision for how his product fit in with the rest of the marketplace.
 The Amazon campaign probably felt like a logical step for him, but it was a flop.
 And he couldn’t understand why.

 Attention to detail is critical to ensure you continue to improve your chance at success.
 But detail alone doesn’t always provide meaning.

 The benefit of working with a coach or partner is that they’ve experienced a lot.
 They have seen countless games of chess — or countless Amazon campaigns — and learned something from each of them.
 As you plan your own moves, a partner can help you assess if it is wise and your Amazon company marketing strategy aligns with what they’ve seen and learned.
 That’s simple foresight.